davidalexandercurrie/IMA-FE-Fall-22/Classes/19_nov09_day19/README.md

 ## Homework

 * [Read more about API's](https://www.programmableweb.com/api-university/what-are-apis-and-how-do-they-work)
-* Create a webpage that uses [this API](https://dog.ceo/api/breeds/image/random) to show a random image of a dog.
-Upload to brightspace.

-* *For Thursday, November 18*: Prepare a presesntation for your Final Project idea.
-Your presentation should be shareable as a PDF and include a moodboard, site map, and wireframes.
+* *For Wednesday, November 16*: Prepare a presesntation for your Final Project idea.
+Your presentation should be shareable and include a moodboard, site map, and wireframes.
 The final assignment is similar to the midterm in that you are expected to have a complete idea and a reason for why you want to make this.
 You are responsible for making a web application that is thoughtfully designed and built for a responsive experience and utitlizes at least one API to populate data or introduce a service to your app.
 This API can be from a content management system (CMS) powering a personal portfolio.
 You are allowed to continue work on your midterm project (but I expect to see a significant update) or pivot to a new idea.